 Currently around 19 per cent of NSW’s 144,000 social housing dwellings are managed by the not-for-profit sector.
 That figure will rise to 32 per cent under the Social Housing Management Transfer program.

-Newcastle based Compass Housing has been operating for more than 30 years.
+Newcastle-based Compass has been operating for more than 30 years.
 It manages properties in Sydney, the Hunter, Central West, Far West, and Central Coast regions of NSW, as well as in Brisbane and New Zealand.
 It also runs community development programs in Australia, New Zealand and Vanuatu.